How do I nominate?

 - You can nominate someone who has already received an Australian Honour for the contributions they have made since the honour was awarded – they may be recognised with a higher-level honour such as AC, AO or AM.

-- A deceased person cannot be nominated for recognition through the Order of Australia.
-However, a deceased person can be recognised if they were nominated while they were alive.
-Any person with an active nomination who passes away is still considered for an award.
-Where an award is recommended for someone who has died, the nominated person’s next-of-kin is contacted and asked whether they wish to accept an award on their behalf.
+- A deceased woman cannot be nominated for recognition through the Order of Australia.
+However, a deceased woman can be recognised if they were nominated while they were alive.
+Any woman with an active nomination who passes away is still considered for an award.
+Where an award is recommended for someone who has died, the next-of-kin is contacted and asked whether they wish to accept an award on their behalf.

 - We want to see Australia’s diverse community represented in Australian Honours and we encourage nominations of people who are non-binary or trans too.